solamyl/Mini_Button/README.md

 This library was forked from JC_Button by Jack Christensen. https://github.com/JChristensen/JC_Button

 It uses the same (simple) interface, but the logic was reworked and/or optimized.
-I hope it is still fully interchangable with original JC_Button.
+I hope it is still fully interchangable with the original JC_Button.

 ## License
-This program is licensed under the (GNU GPLv3 license)[LICENSE.md] - the same as original library. https://www.gnu.org/licenses/gpl.html
+This program is licensed under the [GNU GPLv3 license](LICENSE.md) - the same as the original library. https://www.gnu.org/licenses/gpl.html

 Mimi_Button Copyright (C) 2025 Štěpán Škrob GNU GPL v3.0

 Arduino Button Library Copyright (C) 2018-2019 Jack Christensen GNU GPL v3.0

 ## Introduction